-All those, who are planning to enter the business world, need to understand the provisions of Shop and Establishment Act in India.
-Registration under the Shop and Establishment Act is mandatory for most businesses and since this is the first step towards the promising business world, we have tried to cover the basics of the same.
+All those who are planning to enter the business world need to understand the provisions of the Shop and Establishment Act in India.
+Registration under the Shop and Establishment Act is mandatory for most businesses.
+Since this is the first step towards the promising business world, we have tried to cover the basics of the same.

-Shop and Establishment Act is covered under state legislation and each state has framed its own rules and regulations for the same.
-Since rules are framed by the state government, obviously, rules will differ from state to state and hence rules for the state in which registration is to be obtained needs to be followed.
+Shop and Establishment Act is under state legislation, and each state has framed its own rules and regulations for the same.
+Since the state government frames rules, obviously, rules will differ from state to state.
+Hence rules for the state in which registration is to be obtained need to be followed.

 Applicability of Shop and Establishment Act

-Broadly, all shops, hotel, eating house, restaurant, theatres, place of public amusement or establishment and other commercial establishment etc. are covered under the Shop and Establishment Act and are required to obtain registration under the same.
+Broadly, all shops, hotels, eating houses, restaurants, theatres, places of public amusement or establishment and other commercial establishments, etc. are under the Shop and Establishment Act.
+They have to obtain registration under the same.